chenxu2394/TicketSystem-RabbitMQ/README.md

 # RabbitMQ Amusement Park Ticketing System

 This repository contains my implementation of an asynchronous messaging system for an amusement park ticketing application, using RabbitMQ.
-This project is part of an assignment I completed, which focuses on building distributed systems with asynchronous messaging principles.
+This project is part of an assignment I completed for the Cloud Software and Systems course offered by the Department of Computer Science at Aalto University.
+It focuses on building distributed systems with asynchronous messaging principles.

 ## Project Overview